maxtaco/maxtaco.github.com/_posts/2014-09-18-handling-errors-in-iced-coffee-script.md

 is not an error, then forge ahead.
 Call `cb2` which executes the rest of the function.

 This `make_esc` function is extremely useful and I use it in almost *every function that I write*.
-But because it's a library function, you can write your own to work around the weird error semantics of your particular library, without having to fiddle with the IcedCoffeeScript compiler.
+But because it's a library function, you can write your own to work around the error semantics of your particular library, without having to fiddle with the IcedCoffeeScript compiler.
 Or, you can write an `make_esc` that first releases a lock, and then calls `cb` (also quite useful).
 Whatever ought to happen on error but before the function scope